ksupensa/iOS10-WeatherApp/README.md

 # iOS10-WeatherApp
 Using a WebService(JSON) and CoreLocation

-This RESTful app uses a Webservice to request weather information about your current location (use of CoreLocation).
+It uses a RESTful Webservice to request weather information about your current location (use of CoreLocation).
 It also provides weather forecasts for the next 6 days.

 ### Concepts used: